Planning Timeline

 March

-- Complete the work required for the advisory classes in a thorough and thoughtful way.
-The information you provide will help your counselor write a meaningful letter of recommendation and will help you in the search process.
+- Complete the work required for the College Counseling Seminar 11 classes in a thorough and thoughtful way.
+The information you provide will help your college counselor write a meaningful letter of recommendation and will help you in the search process.

-- Make plans to visit colleges over Easter break.
+- Make plans to visit colleges over any long weekends or breaks.
 Since college students will be on campus your visit will be much more informative.

 - Identify at least one teacher to ask to write a letter of recommendation on your behalf.